American Standard Faucets Review & Rating Updated: April 10, 2026

 Prior to the move, the Mississauga plant had assembled most of the faucets sold by Grohe in North America.

-The Aquacalientes maquila is American Standard's largest plant in the Western Hemisphere and has recently gotten larger.
+The Aquacalientes maquila, already American Standard's largest plant in the Western Hemisphere, has recently gotten even larger.

 The parts and components used by the plant in its assembly of toilets, sink, urinals, and faucets are manufactured elsewhere, most by contract suppliers.